Silver Cross Jet Stroller Review: Not As Good As It Used to Be

 Straps on silver cross jet travel stroller

 I owned and reviewed a few dozen strollers and they all had pros and cons.
 Some strollers I liked more, and some less but Silvercross Jet 3 falls off the charts for me.
-It’s the only stroller I ever felt so strongly about it because of how flimsy the seat, straps, and frame felt.
+It’s the only stroller I ever felt so strongly about because of how flimsy the seat, straps, and frame felt.

 The feeling was mutual with my kids because they both wanted nothing to do with the stroller at any time and it was the first time that ever happened to us.